q-viper/q-viper.github.io/_posts/2020-08-01-gesture-based-visually-writing-system-using-opencv-and-python.md

 Computer Vision has been the area of interest from years.
 Different competitions and has given us new concepts and ideas.
 Also there has been lots of work on Gesture Recognition and Sign Language Recognition.
 The Gesture Recognition is not a easy task because of the complexity of image formation and the noise on image.
 The extraction of hand from the image is another problem.
 There has been various researchs to do segmentation of image and one method to do so is `selective search`(Used on RCNN Family and I using this method to do Region Proposal on another blogs.)

 ## Problem Statement
 We need to extract the hand gesture from the image first and then checkout for the movement of the hand.
-(For simplicity i am making this blog work for any object movements.
+(For simplicity I am making this blog work for any object movements.
 But for advanced and more robustness, we must recognise hand and do draw only then.)
 The problem is so simple that it can be divided onto below steps:-
 1. Read frame from image and extract hand region.
 2. Draw pointer on the top of hand region and draw the pointer on canvas along with the pixels.
 3. When the character is drawn on the canvas, send the character to classification model.